tadaken3/notify/README.jp.md

-  chtwk       notify to chatwork help        Help about any command line        notify to line
+  chtwk       notify to chatwork help        Help about any command line        notify to line slack       notify to slact version     Print the version number of notify

 Flags:
       --config string    config file (default is $HOME/.notify.yaml)